PilferAhn/Date-Web/README.md

 # Date-Web

 # The Web consist of HTML and PHP.
+# The main object of this projects are pratice of the project software management(agile and DevOps) and making good Web by using the project managemnet.
 # The Web had devopled by for study purpose.
 # Cloud 9 has beed used for the server.
 So, the Web does not working in the personal vertual machine at the monment.
 # If anyone want to use for study case, they need to be set up their server in Cloud 9 or extra setup in their perosnal vertual machine setting.